cheme/wasmtime/crates/runtime/README.md

+_This is a fork, patching some thread-safety into this crate.
+It is deprecated and only exists until [#888](https://github.com/bytecodealliance/wasmtime/issues/888) is fixed_

 This is the `wasmtime-runtime` crate, which contains wasm runtime library support, supporting the wasm ABI used by [`wasmtime-environ`], [`wasmtime-jit`], and [`wasmtime-obj`].